-After giving further effect to the issuance and sale by us of the shares of our common stock in this offering at the assumed initial public offering price of \$ per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of September 30, 2021 would be \$ million, or \$ per share.
+After giving further effect to the issuance and sale by us of the offering price of \$ per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of September 30, 2021 would be \$ million, or \$ per share.
 This represents an immediate increase in pro forma net tangible book value to our existing stockholders of \$ per share and an immediate dilution to new investors of \$ per share.
-Dilution per share to new investors represents the difference between the price per share to be paid by new investors for the shares of common stock sold in this offering and the pro forma as adjusted net tangible book value per share immediately after this offering.
+Dilution per share to new investors for the shares of common stock sold in this offering and the pro forma as adjusted net tangible book value per share this offering.